InfoAmazonia/rivers-map/README.md

 # InfoAmazonia Rivers Map

-This is work in progress project to create a rivers map to InfoAmazonia based on OpenStreetMap data.
+This is *work in progress* project to create a rivers map to InfoAmazonia, based on OpenStreetMap data.

 ## Requirements